-Boys learn differently - Trinity-Pawling knows this better that any other school.
+Boys learn differently - Trinity-Pawling knows this better than any other school.

-The School has created distinctive opportunities for boys, which pushes back against the larger challenges facing the education of boys today.
+The School has created distinctive opportunities for boys, which push back against the larger challenges facing the education of boys today.

 Trinity-Pawling provides a learning environment for boys with dynamic, student-centered programs; an experiential, project-based curriculum; a culture of engagement; and established avenues for developing self-awareness and an appreciation for relationships and mutuality.